Check out this basic overview of how to use the ATOMS Accelerometer sensor.

 When I started outlining the ideas that lead to ATOMS about 10 years ago, I had just recently finished my MS at MIT in supporting “grassroots inventors”, and I was working at Apple.
 I was in my mid-20’s, and I had spent pretty much my entire adult life surrounded by people who were unusually capable at building complicated things (like space robots and iPods).
 At about that same time, O’Reilly publishing was launching Make Magazine, effectively putting a name to the growing momentum around tinkerers making their own creative, cool, and sometimes even useful things.
 The interest that I was most passionate about (and went to super-nerd school for), making working things, was actually becoming main-stream and more accessible to everyone.

-We developed ATOMS to change that – to be a plug-n-play library of powerful electronic components to enable people to build their own useful things.
+We developed ATOMS to change that – to be a plug-n-play library of powerful electronic components to enable kids to build their own useful things.

-So quite simply, our mission is to enable people to build their own useful things.
+So quite simply, our mission is to enable kids to build their own useful things.

 Here are some things I want to build out of ATOMS over the next year: